Automattic/Edit-Flow/readme.txt

 == Changelog ==

+= 0.6.2 =
+* Bug fix: Post Titles were broken in email notifications.
+(Thanks kfawcett and madguy000!)

 = 0.6.1 (Jan.
 9, 2011) =
 * Custom Post Type support for custom post statuses, editorial metadata, editorial comments, notifications, (Thanks to all who requested this!)
 * Added search and filtering tools for user and usergroup lists